 Research has shown that tooth decay forms through a complex interaction between acid-producing bacteria (plaque) and fermentable carbohydrates when hosted on the teeth and in saliva.
 Tooth decay can happen on the crowns of the teeth as well as in the roots.
 Everyone is suspectable to tooth decay, from the first teeth in infants and toddlers to the last remaining teeth in seniors and the elderly.
 Physical, biological, environmental, behavioral, and lifestyle-related factors all play a role in tooth decay as well as high numbers of cariogenic bacteria, not enough salvia production, and not enough fluoride exposure.
 (Selwitz, 2007)

 Cariogenic bacteria (plague) are an interesting form of bacteria because when it manifests in the human mouth, it creates an environment that is actually hostile to bacteria yet it thrives.
 When cariogenic bacteria live in biofilm and attack the enamel of teeth by converting sugar and starch into acids that eat away at the enamel, it creates a calcium-rich environment in the mouth.
-Calcium is hostile to bacteria, yet the cariogenic bacteria will thrive in this environment.
+Calcium is hostile to bacteria, yet cariogenic bacteria will thrive in this environment.
 Researchers discovered that the more calcium that cariogenic bacteria dissolve, the greater their calcium tolerance and survival capability in the biofilm becomes.
 (Basel, 2017)

-After repeated attacks by the acids created from cariogenic bacteria, the enamel of the tooth loses minerals that compromise the integrity of the tooth itself.
+After repeated attacks by the acids created by cariogenic bacteria, the enamel of the tooth loses minerals that compromise the integrity of the tooth itself.
 As the enamel is destroyed, cavities form.
 These cavities lead to tooth pain and sensitivity to sweets and hot and cold.
 The cavities in the tooth can further become infected with bacteria leading to abscesses.
 This whole process is broken down into 5 stages of tooth decay that happen the longer you avoid that appointment with your local dentist in Azusa.

 Your Dentist in Azusa Can Help Prevent These Five Stages of Tooth Decay

-Your teeth are covered by hard, yet thin outer layers called the enamel.
+Your teeth are covered by hard, yet thin outer layers called enamel.
 Enamel is composed of a mineral called calcium phosphate, which is arranged in a crystal structure known as hydroxyapatite.
 Enamel is the hardest tissue in the human body and is translucent, meaning you can see through it.
 The white of your tooth is from the main portion of the tooth called the dentin.
 Enamel is responsible for protecting your tooth while chewing, biting, and grinding.
 The enamel is also responsible for protecting your teeth from extreme temperatures and chemicals as well.

 Demineralization occurs when the mineral content of your enamel and tooth begins to wear away.
 It happens when the acids created by the bacteria are so persistent that the elemental structure of your enamel begins to degrade.
 Demineralization is the first sign of tooth decay as the plaque builds up in your mouth.
-This may affect the tooth’s color, appearance, and wears down on the tooth’s smooth surface.
+This may affect the tooth’s color, and appearance, and wears down on the tooth’s smooth surface.

 2. Enamel Decay